mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Flytipping - car tyres, 21st October :- [8323224](https://www.fixmystreet.com/report/8323224)
+- Drain has been blocked for well over a year.
+Now causes water to enter nearing properties and frequently splashes residents and property., 21st October :- [8323165](https://www.fixmystreet.com/report/8323165)
+- The tree in Caernarfon close has not been looked after and park of the branches has snapped off,, 21st October :- [8323155](https://www.fixmystreet.com/report/8323155)
 - Low hanging brambles and hedges, 21st October :- [8323029](https://www.fixmystreet.com/report/8323029)
 - Drain is blocked which is causing water to build up there.
 Water not reducing throughout day., 21st October :- [8323005](https://www.fixmystreet.com/report/8323005)
 - TMC - Defects - Other problem, 21st October :- [8323022](https://www.fixmystreet.com/report/8323022)